 Large companies with huge numbers of staff can operate on an around-the-clock basis, different shifts clocking in and out at different times of day, so that no call need be dropped and no query go unanswered.
 If you’re a sole trader, or have a small number of staff, then you can find yourself hamstrung in trying to reach areas of the globe that are on a different schedule.
 If you’re working on London time, then a customer in Melbourne is ten or eleven hours ahead of you (depending on the time of year).
 Will they keep coming to you for their needs, or will they look for a provider that’s on the same clock?

 As your company grows, any business looking to go global will be wise to look at adding an international division to deal specifically with the fact that the world never sleeps.
-To get around that, your best bet is to take advantage of dynamic software such as the Click4Assistance chatbot that can answer queries automatically and set your customers’ minds at ease wherever they are in the world.
+To get around that, you could take advantage of dynamic software such as the Click4Assistance chatbot that can answer queries automatically and set your customers’ minds at ease wherever they are in the world.
 Some queries may be so complicated that they need to be escalated and dealt with more delicately, but that’s true of any business.

 Legal experts are valued for a reason